rickgennis/managebackups/src/managebackups.1.md

 ## General
 The **--diff** [*backup*] command, if only specified once, will default to Cached Changes and show the changes between the specified *backup* and the immediately previous one (at the time it was taken).
 Use **--force** to generate the Full Changes diff instead.
 When **--diff** [*backup*] is specified twice (i.e. which two backups to compare), it always does a Full Changes diff.
 Note: Because symlinks and directories can't be hardlinked they always show up as changes and are automatically filtered out of the **--diff** output.
 To include them use **--Diff** instead.  **--threshold** can be used to further filter the output to only show files that have changed by a certain size or more.  **--last** can be used as a shortcut to run **--diff** on the most recent backup without having to specify the backup itself.

+# TAGGING
+Tags can be used to identify and track specific backups within or across profiles.
+A tag can be applied when a backup is taken or after the fact.
+Tags can be specified with **-1** to see only the backups that match a given tag.
+Multiple backups can be given the same tag and multiple tags can be given to the same backup (many to many).

 # PERMISSIONS
 Aside from access to read the files being backed up (on a remote server or locally) **managebackups** requires local write access for multiple tasks: